GO – Get Oriented

 Here are a few places you can go for help:

-- New Journey Housing: Organization supporting newcomers to Winnipeg with housing information, resources, and support.
+- New Journey Housing: Supporting newcomers to Winnipeg with housing information, resources and support.

 - Manitoba Residential Tenancies Branch